 If you spend the first year post-college surviving on bagel bites, as I did, this may not be as important to you.
-But for those who aren't complete imbeciles in the kitchen and who value healthy cooking, a few pots and pans are a valuable investment — and one you'll probably want to make pretty soon.
+But for those who aren’t complete imbeciles in the kitchen and who value healthy cooking, a few pots and pans are a valuable investment — and one you’ll probably want to make pretty soon.
 If your parents are inclined to be generous, this might be a good thing to badger them into buying for you.
-Or take advantage of older friends who are upgrading and adopt their old cookware.
+(Here are all the favorite essentials from our friends over at the Kitchn) Or take advantage of older friends who are upgrading and adopt their old cookware.

 Glasses and plates

 Nothing is more demoralizing than living in your dream apartment and eating all your meals off paper plates and drinking from stadium cups.
 Dishes don’t usually cost a lot of money, so go ahead and get some.
 Pick something simple and high quality, and you may have it for years.